deepshikha-satsangi/Graph-Colouring---Sudoku/README.md

 Here we are using Greedy Coloring Approach

 Algorithm :
 The Idea is to assign colors one by one to different vertices, starting from the vertex 0.
-Before assigning a colour, check for safety by considering already assigned colour to the adjacent vertices.
-Check if the adjacent vertices have the same colour or not.
-If there is any colour that does not violet the conditions, mark the colour assignment as part of the solution.
+Before assigning a color, check for safety by considering already assigned color to the adjacent vertices.
+Check if the adjacent vertices have the same color or not.
+If there is any color that does not violet the conditions, mark the color assignment as part of the solution.

 Step 1 − Arrange the vertices of the graph in some order.